A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: A policy gradient method for the control problem

-where we conclude using the fact that density function $\rho^{u^{\tau}}(s,y)$ and the fundamental solution $p^{u^{\tau}}(s,y;t,x)$ to the Fokker Planck are non-negative. \end{proof}

-Proposition \ref{prop:cost_derivative} also indicates that the policy gradient method requires the derivatives of value function $\nx V_u$ and $\nx^2 V_u$ for a given control, which reduces to solving the linear parabolic HJ equation \eqref{eq:HJ}.
-Computing the value function with given policy is called a policy evaluation process in reinforcement learning \cite{heckman1992policy}.
+While our main focus for the paper is the analysis of the policy gradient flow \eqref{eq:PG_ideal}, we remark that a practical algorithm also requires the derivatives of value function $\nx V_u$ and $\nx^2 V_u$ for a given control, which reduces to solving the linear parabolic HJ equation \eqref{eq:HJ}.
+Computing the value function with given policy is called policy evaluation in reinforcement learning \cite{heckman1992policy}.
 Such structure naturally motivates us to use the actor-critic framework \cite{konda1999actor}, where the policy gradient and policy evaluation are operated jointly.
 In our setting, the gradient flow \eqref{eq:PG_ideal} can be viewed as the limit of a two time-scale actor-critic method \cite{wu2020finite}, where the speed of policy evaluation is infinitely faster than policy gradient.
 While it is possible to extend our analysis to the actor-critic method, we choose to focus on the dynamic \eqref{eq:PG_ideal} in this paper and leave that to future works.